 Below are descriptive summaries of each MechSE faculty member's research.
 Helpful hint: press CTRL-F on your keyboard to bring up a Search box for this page, and then type in the research term you are seeking.

-Gaurav Bahl: Associate Professor and Kritzer Faculty Scholar / PhD, Stanford University, 2010.
+Gaurav Bahl: Professor and Kritzer Faculty Scholar / PhD, Stanford University, 2010.
 Current research: Optical forces and optomechanics; micro-mechanical oscillators; sensors and actuators.
 Demonstrated the first microfluidic device that is mechanically actuated by light, with vibrational frequencies in the GHz regime.
 Demonstrated that light can be used to eliminate scattering induced mechanical losses in microsystems.
 Received a 2019 Presidential Early Career Award for Scientists and Engineers (PECASE).

 Joseph Bentsman: Professor / PhD, Illinois Institute of Technology, 1984.
 Current research: Control of nonlinear and distributed parameter systems; nonlinear oscillations; network control; stability; stochastic multiscale methods.
 Introduced a new class of dynamical systems with active singularities that admit control actions during the singular phases of their motion.

 Quinn Brewster: Professor / PhD, University of California, Berkeley, 1981.
 Current research: Energy and environment; combustion; energetic materials; thermal radiation; optical properties; solid rocket propulsion.
 Developed, with students, diagnostics and theories for energetic materials combustion including laser-recoil technique and low gas activation energy (WSB) model.